 When you get an error in a cell, Excel gives you an option along with that cell where you can use the “Ignore Error” option.
 As you can see in the following example, you have an #DIV/0! error in cell A1.

-Now with cell A1, you have a small icon at the right side, and when you click on this icon it further gives a you list of options.
+Now with cell A1, you have a small icon on the right side, and when you click on this icon it further gives a you list of options.
 And from these options, you can select the “Ignore Error” option.

 And once you click on this option, Excel stops marking that cell as an error cell.